senzub/frontend-interview-questions/ColtSteele algo.md

 	return i+1;
 }

-3. Write a function called averagePair.
+3. averagePair - Write a function called averagePair.
 Given a sorted array of integers and a target average, determine if there is a pair of values in the array where the average of the pair equals the target average.
 There may be more than one pair that matches the target average.

 Time: O(N)
 Space: O(1)